kankipatipavan/Predection-using-Clustering-algorithm-s/README.md

 # Predection-using-Clustering-algorithm-s

-"iris" is the dataset used.
+"Iris" is the dataset used.

 "Clustering algorithm's on iris data" is the python code in which the clustering algorithm's like K-means and DBSCAN are used and plots are drawn for better understanding.